judek10/crime-admin-user-portal-front-end/Documentation/Development.md

 * Type the next command to install the capacitor: `npm install @capacitor/camera @capacitor/preferences @capacitor/filesystem`
 * Type the next command to install a storage package: `npm install @ionic/storage-angular`
 * * Type the next command to install another storage package: `npm install @ionic/storage`
-* Type the following command to check all installations: `npm i`
+* Type the following command to check all installations: `npm install`
 * To run the project in a web page type the command: `ionic serve`
 * If there's errors when running ionic serve saying this cannot be loaded because running scripts is disabled on this system, then type the command: `Set-ExecutionPolicy RemoteSigned -Scope CurrentUser`
 * If there's continued errors when setting this up, try reloading the project and then enter the `ionic serve` command again.